crazzzyann/crazzzyann/README.md

-- 👋 Hi, I’m @crazzzyann
+- 👋 Hi, I’m Anurag
 - 👀 I’m interested in learning new things, building new stuffs
 - 🌱 I’m currently practicing Coding and Data Science concepts
 - 💞️ I’m looking to collaborate on innovative machine learning projects